George Cunningham (civil servant)

-Sir George Cunningham GCIE KCSI OBE (23 March 1888 – 8 December 1963) was a civil servant in British India who served as the Governor of the North-West Frontier Province.
-He was appointed to the post again by the Dominion of Pakistan, after its independence.
-He tacitly witnessed his provincial government launch a tribal invasion of Kashmir and then oversaw it under directions from Governor General Muhammad Ali Jinnah.
+Sir George Cunningham GCIE KCSI OBE (23 March 1888 – 8 December 1963) was a civil servant in British India and later Pakistan who served as the Governor of the North-West Frontier Province (NWFP) thrice, twice during the British Raj and once after the creation of Pakistan.
+He tacitly witnessed his government launch an invasion of Kashmir from the frontier tribal areas adjoining the NWFP, and then oversaw it under directions from Governor-General Muhammad Ali Jinnah.

 In his early years Cunningham was a notable Rugby player, serving as the captain of the Scottish national team at rugby union.

 Civil service career

 Cunningham joined the Indian Civil Service in 1911 and was awarded an OBE in 1921, KCIE in 1935, and GCIE in 1945.